kelemen/netbeans-gradle-project/readme.md

 The project is usable with no major limitations.
 Open a new issue if you believe something needs to be fixed.

+You can read more about the plugin on the [wiki pages](https://github.com/kelemen/netbeans-gradle-project/wiki).

 Troubleshooting
 --------------